lino-framework/book/docs/dev/devblog.rst

 Note that these qualities are listed in order of difficulty.
 Being *complete* is rather easy and just a question of motivation.
 Staying *concise* without becoming incomplete takes some exercise.
-And being *understandable* requires some talent much feedback from readers.
+And being *understandable* requires some talent and much feedback from readers.
 In practice I just just try to be understandable at least to myself.

 Note also that none of these qualities is required.
-Even an incomplete and unconsise developer blog is better than no blog at all.
+Even an incomplete and unconcise developer blog is better than no blog at all.

 Going public